HabanaAI/hccl_demo/README.md

     --csv_path         - str, Path to a file for results output --size_range       - pair of str, Test will run from MIN to MAX, units of G,M,K,B or no unit.
 Default is Bytes, e.g. --size_range 32B 1M
-    --size_range_inc   - int, Test will run on all multiplies by 2^size_range_inc from MIN to MAX (default: 1) -mpi               - Use MPI for managing execution -clean             - Clear old executable and compile a new one -list              - Display a list of available tests
+    --size_range_inc   - int, Test will run on all multiplies by 2^size_range_inc from MIN to MAX (default: 1) -data_csv          - Creates 2 csv file for each rank, one for data input and second for data output --no_correctness   - disables the correctness check
+    -mpi               - Use MPI for managing execution -clean             - Clear old executable and compile a new one -list              - Display a list of available tests